-A US passport is required.
+A valid US passport is required.
 A visa is not required.

 Entry requirements for UK nationals

-UK passport holders require a valid passport for travel to the US Virgin Islands.
+UK passport holders require a valid passport for travel to the US Virgin Islands: British Citizens require a passport valid for duration of stay; passports with other endorsements must be valid for six months beyond period of intended stay.
 Under the Visa Waiver Programme (VWP), most British citizens do not require a visa for holiday, transit or business purposes provided that their passports are machine-readable, the stay does not exceed 90 days, a return or onward ticket is held, and they check into the US government ESTA website prior to departure to register.

 Entry requirements for Canada

-Canadians require a valid passport, however a visa is not required.
+Canadians require a passport valid for duration of stay but a visa is not required.
 Visitors should hold tickets and documents required for return or onward destination.

 Entry requirements for Australians

-Australian nationals require a valid passport but do not require a visa for touristic stays of up to 90 days under the Visa Waiver Program.
-To qualify for the VWP passports need to be machine-readable, a return or onward ticket is required if travelling by sea or air, and they must check into the US government ESTA website prior to departure.
+Australian nationals require a passport valid for duration of stay but do not require a visa for touristic stays of up to 90 days.
+Passports need to be machine-readable, a return or onward ticket is required, and Australians must check into the US government ESTA website prior to departure.

 Entry requirements for South Africans

-South Africans must hold a passport valid at the date of entry, and a visa is also required.
+South Africans must hold a passport valid for duration of stay, and a visa is required.
 Visitors must have return or onward tickets and the necessary documents for further travel.